 If you feel you are free to go, you are present of your own free will and you have not been charged, you are probably being questioned in a non-custodial environment.

-On the other hand, if you have been arrested, or if you have been detained and do not feel you are free to leave, or you have been given your Miranda rights, you are likely considered to be legally in police custody and therefore being interrogated.
+On the other hand, if you have been arrested, if you have been detained and do not feel you are free to leave, or if you have been given your Miranda rights, you are likely legally in police custody and are therefore being interrogated.

-Any statements you make during a custodial interrogation can be used against you as long as the police have read you your Miranda rights and you have waived the right to keep silent or have an attorney present.
+Any statements you make during a custodial interrogation can be used against you as long as the police read you your Miranda rights and you waive the right to keep silent or have an attorney present.
 However, statements you make in response to non-custodial police questioning can still be used against you if the Miranda warning hasn’t been given because Miranda rights only attach to custodial interrogations.
 In short: if you walk up to a police officer on the street and make incriminating statements, they can arrest you, and that confession can be used against you.